Dispatch from the Trumpocalypse

 Also, we should remember that Hillary won the popular vote.
 This is the second time in sixteen years that our disastrously stupid electoral college system has given us a candidate a thousand shades of grey darker than the one more people voted for.

 On the hopeful side, we’ve had inferior personalities as presidents before and muddled through it.
 Trump is a bit of a shape-shifter, expertly reading the collective mood.
-He tuned into the dark feelings of disgruntled Americans, but now that he has actually been elected perhaps he will shape shift again and become more reasonable to adapt to the radically new circumstance of actually being president.
+He turned into the dark feelings of disgruntled Americans, but now that he has actually been elected, perhaps he will shapeshift again and become more reasonable to adapt to the radically new circumstance of actually being president.
 His victory speech was gracious and thoughtful.
 Let’s hope it’s a real signal of a willingness to act in ways that do not reflect everything we know about him.

-But, as I told some of my new Austinite friends last night, as individuals our life mission doesn’t have to change with the outcome of elections.
+But, as I told some of my new Austinite friends last night, as individuals, our life mission doesn’t have to change with the outcome of elections.
 My mission only seems more motivating and urgent than ever.
-No matter what happens we should still be trying to do what we can to make the world a better place from the time we get up, till the time we got to bed one day at a time.
+No matter what happens, we should still be trying to do what we can to make the world a better place from the time we get up till the time we go to bed, one day at a time.

 So if the matrix gives you Trumpocalypse, then use secret alchemical means to create matrix-shifting Trumpocalyptic lemonade.